nwg-piotr/nwg-shell/README.md

 The panel is the central point of the project.
 At the moment it contains 9 modules: Clock, Controls, CustomButton, Executor, MenuStart, Playerctl, Scratchpad, SwayTaskbar and SwayWorkspaces.
 The Executor module supports tint2-like executors, that allow to add user-defined features.
-The MenuStart module adds support for the nwg-menu plugin.
+The MenuStart module adds support for the nwg-menu plugin (see below).

 ### [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers) (C++)